-The following competency standards (CS) were published by Council in 2018 in line with the current BPharm qualification and the 2012 FIP global competency framework to encompass the changes and developments in all sectors of pharmacy and practice, including new technologies, work processes, changes in legislation and international trends, primarily to ensure public safety.
+The following competency standards (CS) were published by Council in 2018 in line with the current BPharm qualification and the 2012 International Pharmaceutical Federation/Fédération Internationale Pharmaceutique (FIP) global competency framework to encompass the changes and developments in all sectors of pharmacy and practice, including new technologies, work processes, changes in legislation and international trends, primarily to ensure public/patient safety.
 These competency standards will be used in the pre-registration examination and portfolio to evaluate the competency of interns.
-The competency framework consists of six domains and a number of competencies as indicated in Table 1:
+The competency framework consists of six domains and a number of competencies as indicated in Table 3:

-Table 1: Summary of domains and competencies
+Table 3: Summary of domains and competencies

-DO MAINS COMPETENCIES
+DOMAINS COMPETENCIES

-טט

 1. Public health 1.1 Promotion of health and wellness

 1.2 Medicines information

 1.3 Professional and health advocacy

 1.4 Health economics

 1.5 Epidemic and disaster management

 1.6 Primary healthcare

-2. Safe and rational use of 2.1 Patient consultation
+2. Safe and rational use of medicines 2.1 Patient consultation

-medicines and medical devices 2.2 Patient counselling
+and medical devices 2.2 Patient counselling

 2.3 Patient medicine review and management

 2.4 Medicines and medical devices safety

 2.5 Therapeutic outcome monitoring

-2.6 Pharmacist initiated therapy

-2.7 Pharmacovigilance
+2.6 Pharmacist-initiated therapy 2.7 Pharmacovigilance

-2.8 Clinical trials
+2.7 Pharmacovigilance 2.8 Clinical trials

+2 Completed modifications and modified

-3. Supply of medicines and 3.1 Medicine production according to GxP
+3. Supply of medicines and medical devices 3.1 Medicine production according to GxP 3.2 Supply chain management

-medical devices 3.2 Supply chain management

-3.3 Formulary development
+devices 3.2 Supply chain management 3.3 Formulary development

 3.4 Medicine dispensing

 3.5 Medicine compounding

 3.6 Medicine disposal/destruction

-4. Organisation and management 4.1 Human resources management
+4. Organisation and management skills 4.1 Human resources management

-skills 4.2 Financial management
+4.2 Financial management

 4.3 Pharmaceutical infrastructure

 management

 4.4 Quality assurance

 4.5 Change management

 4.6 Policy development

-5. Professional and personal 5.1 Patient-centred care
+5. Professional and personal practice 5.1 Patient-centred care

-practice 5.2 Professional practice
+5.2 Professional practice

 5.3 Ethical and legal practice

 5.4 Continuing professional development

-5.5 Leadership

-5.6 Decision-making
+5.5 Leadership 5.6 Decision-making

 5.7 Collaborative practice

 5.8 Self-management

 5.9 Communication

-6. Education, research and 6.1 Education and training policy
+6. Education, research and critical 6.1 Education and training policy

-critical analysis 6.2 Provision of education and training
+analysis 6.2 Provision of education and training

 6.3 Practice embedded education or

 workplace education

 6.4 Gap analysis

 6.5 Critical analysis

 6.6 Research

 6.7 Supervision of other researchers

 6.8 Collaborative research

-3.1 WRITTEN PRE-REGISTRATION EXAMINATION
+3.1 PRE-REGISTRATION EXAMINATION

-The pre-registration examination will be conducted online three times in 2020, i.e. in March, July and October as indicated in the schedule below.
+The pre-registration examination will be conducted online, on three (3) occasions, in 2024, i.e. in March, August and October as indicated in the schedule.
+The examinations will be written either remotely and/or at a designated venue.